sritchie/sritchie.github.io/_posts/2011-05-31-hadoop-on-pallet.md

 ### Killing the Cluster ###

-When we're all finished, we can kill our cluster with this command, back at the REPL:
+When we're finished, we can kill our cluster with this command, back at the REPL:

 {% highlight clojure %}
 => (destroy-cluster example-cluster ec2-service)